CraftParking/ModbusLens/README.md

 ## 📌 Project Status

 ModScope is currently under active development.
-Core communication features are implemented and being refined, with UI and advanced features under active development.
+Core communication features are implemented and being refined, with UI and advanced features under development.

 The project is being built incrementally with a focus on: